-While there are plenty of things that stand the test of time at the Disneyland Resort in Anaheim, California, the theme parks there are a constantly changing and evolving place.
+While there are plenty of things that stand the test of time at the Disneyland Resort in Anaheim, California, the theme parks there are constantly evolving places.
 If you haven't been to Disneyland in awhile and are planning a trip this year, it's important to get up to date!

-I'll continue to update this annual guide regularly to reflect more changes.
+I'll continue to update this annual guide regularly to reflect more changes as the year goes on.
 So be sure to bookmark and come back to it if your trip is several months down the road from now.

-What's New, Returning Soon, or Closed at Disneyland in 2025
+What's New, Coming Soon, Returning Soon, or Closed at Disneyland in 2026

 Disneyland's 70th Anniversary Celebration

-During the celebration, expect new and returning parades, nighttime spectaculars, special food and merchandise, and a few surprises.
-Specifically, Disneyland has announced the following additions for the 70th:
+The event has featured new and returning parades, nighttime spectaculars, special food and merchandise, and a few surprises.
+For the remainder of its run, the 70th Anniversary Celebration will include:

 - Wondrous Journeys: Nighttime spectacular (projections and fireworks) that originally debuted during the Disney100 Celebration.